 How do psychology and UX design intersect?
 In so many ways!
 In this brief guide, we’ll share five principles at the intersection of psychology and design.

 Psychology is integrated into every step of the user experience (UX) design process.
-Understanding a few key principles of how people think can help you design digital products that work better for your users.
+To really do your job as a UX designer, you need to understand a few key principles related to how people think.
+It will help you design products and experiences that actually work better for your actual users!

 This article gives a primer on some basic psychology principles that every interaction designer should know.
 For each one, I’ve explained the principle and given a couple design rules of thumb (heuristics) we can take from it.
 Once you start noticing these design heuristics in digital products you use, you’ll be able to better understand why these products work so well.